Ranjit Das (footballer): Azad Sporting Club

-In 1956, Ranjit joined Azad Sporting Club, a team that was composed entirely of Bengali players at the time.
-He captained the team in both 1957 and 1958, and during the latter year, he led them to their sole First Division title.
+In 1956, Das joined Azad Sporting Club, a team that was composed entirely of Bengali players at the time.
+He captained the team in 1957 and 1958, and during the latter year led them to their sole First Division title.
 The team, which included notable players such as S. A. Jamman Mukta, Tajul Islam Manna, Khandoker Abul Hasan, and other representatives of the East Pakistan football team, managed to outperform traditional giants Dhaka Mohammedan and Dhaka Wanderers.
 They secured the league title with a 3–2 victory in the play-off game against Central Station & Printing Press.

 Dhaka Mohammedan

-In 1958, Ranjit represented Dhaka Mohammedan at the IFA Shield in Kolkata.
-The team reached the quarter-finals but eventually lost 0–3 to Kolkata Mohammedan.
-Nonetheless, due to his impressive performances, he was acquired as a guest player by the Kolkata-based side for the Durand Cup held in Delhi.
-Prior to that, Ranjit had represented Tripura XI in the IFA Shield.
-In 1959, he was part of the Dhaka Mohammedan team, which won both the First Division and Aga Khan Gold Cup title.
+In 1958, Das represented Dhaka Mohammedan at the IFA Shield in Kolkata.
+The team reached the quarter-finals but eventually lost 3–0 to Kolkata Mohammedan.
+Nonetheless, due to his impressive performances, he was acquired as a guest player by the Kolkata-based side for the 1957 Durand Cup held in Delhi.
+Prior to that, Das had represented Tripura XI in the IFA Shield.
+He was also part of the Dhaka Mohammedan team, which won both the First Division and the 1959 Aga Khan Gold Cup title.